humdrum-tools/humdrum-documentation/guide/ch05/index.md

   X          .
   \*-        \*-
   ---------- -----------
-The user has defined two interpretations: \"left\" and \"right.\" The intention is to represent the footfalls of a person\'s left and right feet.
+The user has defined two interpretations: "left" and "right."
+The intention is to represent the footfalls of a person\'s left and right feet.
 The representation simply encodes that the left and right feet have alternating events, such as might be produced by walking or